Ammunition: Logistics

-With every successive improvement in military arms, a corresponding modification has occurred in the method of supplying ammunition in the quantity required.
+With every successive improvement in military arms, a corresponding change has occurred in the method of supplying ammunition in the required quantities.
 As soon as projectiles were required (such as javelins and arrows), there needed to be a method of replenishment.
-When non-specialized, interchangeable or recoverable ammunition was used (e.g., arrows), it was possible to pick up spent arrows (both friendly and enemy) and reuse them.
-However, with the advent of explosive or non-recoverable ammunition, this was no longer possible and new supplies of ammunition would be needed.
+When non-specialized, interchangeable, or recoverable ammunition was used (e.g., arrows), it was possible to pick up spent arrows (both friendly and enemy) and reuse them.
+However, with the advent of explosive or non-recoverable ammunition, this was no longer possible, and new ammunition supplies would be needed.

-The weight of ammunition required, particularly for artillery shells, can be considerable, causing a need for extra time to replenish supplies.
-In modern times, there has been an increase in the standardization of many ammunition types between allies (e.g., the NATO Standardization Agreement) that has allowed for shared ammunition types (e.g., 5.56×45mm NATO).
+The weight of ammunition required, particularly for artillery shells, can be considerable, necessitating extra time to replenish supplies.
+In modern times, there has been an increase in the standardization of many ammunition types among allies (e.g., the NATO Standardization Agreement) that has enabled the sharing of ammunition types (e.g., 5.56×45mm NATO).

 Environmental problems

 As of 2013, lead-based ammunition production is the second-largest annual use of lead in the US, accounting for over 60,000 metric tons consumed in 2012.
 Lead bullets that miss their target or remain in a carcass or body that was never retrieved can enter environmental systems and become toxic to wildlife.
 The US military has experimented with replacing lead with copper as a slug in their green bullets which reduces the dangers posed by lead in the environment as a result of artillery.
 Since 2010, this has eliminated over 2000 tons of lead in waste streams.

 Hunters are also encouraged to use monolithic bullets, which exclude any lead content.